Applications of Effective Medium Theory#

 16.97

-Fig. 8.8 shows the results of analysis of the results using PDielec.
+Fig. 25 shows the resultant spectra after postprocessing with PDielec.
 The damping parameter used in the calculation was a value of 5 cm-1.
 A 10% volume fraction was used with sphere and plate morphologies for the particles.
 The unique axis for the plate was taken to be the normal to the (211) surfaces in the primitive cell axes (or the (104) surfaces in the standard unit cell).
 Such surfaces define the rhombohedral faces commonly seen in calcite crystals [66].
-Fig. 8.8 shows that the doubly degenerate TO absorption peak at 620 cm-1 is not significantly affected by spherical particles and there is a small shift to higher frequencies in the case of plate-like particles.
+Fig. 25 shows that the doubly degenerate TO absorption peak at 620 cm-1 is not significantly affected by spherical particles and there is a small shift to higher frequencies in the case of plate-like particles.
 The non-degenerate TO transition at 732 cm-1, which corresponds to the motion of the carbon atom of the carbonate along the unique direction of the slab, shows a shift to 786 and 819 cm-1 for the sphere and plate respectively.
 The doubly degenerate peak at 1463 cm-1 is shifted to 1480 cm-1 by spherical particles and is split by plate-like particles with one component which shifts to 1491 cm-1 .
 The data for this calculation can be found by looking in the Examples section of the installation guide under the Gulp/calcite example.

 _images/Calcite_AP_Plate211_Sphere.svg

-Fig. 8.8 Calculated Maxwell-Garnett absorption spectrum of 10% volume fraction of calcite in PTFE
+Fig. 25 Calculated Maxwell-Garnett absorption spectrum of 10% volume fraction of calcite in PTFE#

 The line shapes of the infrared absorption of apatite and fluorapatite were examined extensively by Balan et al [31].
 Their calculations included the effect of crystallite habit on the spectrum and the results reported here are similar to their conclusions.
 The method used by Balan et al. is an infinitely dilute Maxwell-Garnett model, so the only difference between the methods used by them and those reported here using PDielec are the incorporation of the volume fraction into the theory and the use of an ellipsoidal shape for comparison with the other shapes.

-Table 8.4 Experimental and Calculated Properties of Fluorapatite
+Table 12 Experimental and Calculated Properties of Fluorapatite#

 Property